laszewsk/mlcommons/www/content/en/docs/tutorials/rivanna.md

 $ module available py
 ```

 It will return all modules that have py in it.
-Blease chose those that look like python modules.
+Blease chose those that
+look like python modules.

 To probe for deep learnig modules, use  something similar to

 ```
-$ module available cuda tesorflow pytorch mxnet nvidia cudnn
+$ module available cuda tensorflow pytorch mxnet nvidia cudnn
 ```

 ### Python Details